jgscott/SDS385/exercises/README.md

 In this set of exercises, there is a lot of reading.
 The main reference is a review paper called [Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers](http://stanford.edu/~boyd/papers/admm_distr_stats.html), by Boyd et al.  This is a truly excellent review paper -- and a popular one, as its citation count on Google Scholar reveals.
 For this set of exercises I ask that you read Sections 1-6 of this paper.

 You may or may not be familiar with some of the basic concepts in convex optimization used in the paper.
-If you're not, you can find some very useful background material on Lagrangians and duality in Chapter 3.3 of [Convex Optimization](http://stanford.edu/~boyd/cvxbook/), by Boyd and Vandeberghe (see the Download link at the bottom).
+If you're not, you can find some very useful background material on Lagrangians and duality in Chapter 5 (and for background, 3.3) of [Convex Optimization](http://stanford.edu/~boyd/cvxbook/), by Boyd and Vandeberghe (see the Download link at the bottom of this linked page).

 ### Exercises